Phoenix's B-movie Review: Ghost Writer

 Back to Cumming (not that we ever really left that topic).
 He is complaining to his friend that Boreanaz is running up his phone bill, and hasn't paid rent in six months.
 Trying to determine if Boreanaz is even a writer, as he claims, they go through his stuff.
 They find a ream of blank paper, some pencils, and a pair of black lace lady's underwear and matching bra.
 The friend suggests that he kick him out and Cumming agrees, but he goes to bed instead.

 Cut to four o'clock in the morning.
 Boreanaz returns 'home' so drunk that he is literally crawling on the floor.
 There is a lightning storm outside that is flashing and lighting up the scene.
-He has a woman with him that is easily three times his age.
+He has a woman with him who is easily three times his age.
 She is also blind drunk.
 They crash around the house a bit while she exclaims that she wants to keep him as a pet and take care of him.
 She will pay for this by dancing in titty bars and letting dirty old men touch her.

 At this point in the movie I'm losing my sense of reality.

 Boreanaz suddenly realizes that he has not brought home a young attractive women when she starts talking about her grandchildren (which are probably about his age).
-He tries to get her to go away, but instead somehow ends up playing 'chopsticks' on the piano while she gives him a blow job.
+He tries to get her to go away, but instead somehow ends up playing 'chopsticks' on the piano while she gives him a blow job (classy).
 She's got experience and he does manage to hit that high note for what is at least the third time that night.